SouchenOu/Webserv-explanation/README.md

 What happens next?

 Let's first discuss what a URL is ?
-URL stands for universal resource locator, and it has four parts:
+URL stands for (universal resource locator), and it has four parts:

 <img width="610" alt="Screen Shot 2023-03-16 at 11 13 25 AM" src="https://user-images.githubusercontent.com/87101785/225585757-285de5a4-a166-4b97-b745-c1f0254a167a.png">